wizmo2/zidoo-player/README.md

 # Custom home-assistant component for Zidoo media players
 HA media-player and api wrapper.

-NOTE: This is a dirty functioning solution for controlling my Zidoo media player on Home assistant.
+NOTE: This is a functioning solution for controlling my Zidoo media player on Home assistant.
 Tested on a Z9S (as its the only one I got!)

 ZidooRC will eventually need to be released as a python library per HA requirements.

-Version 1.1 now has Media Browse support with favorites
+Includes Media Browse support with favorites (althouight the latter is work-in-progress - currently hard-coded into media_player)

-Dev is tested up to 2021.10 and uses cover-flow step.
+Dev is tested up to 2021.10 and uses cover-flow.
-Release 1.1 is tested from 2021.1 up to 2021.10, and requires manual integration (Cover-flow in the works)
+Release 1.1 is tested from 2021.1 up to 2021.10, and requires manual integration.

 ## Installation